polkadot-fellows/xcm-format/README.md

 - `Parachain = 0 { index: Compact<u32> }`: An indexed parachain belonging to and operated by the context.
 Generally used when the context is a Polkadot Relay-chain.

-- `AccountId32 = 1 { network: NetworkId, id: [u8; 32] }`: A 32-byte `id`entifier for an account of a specific `network` that is respected as a sovereign endpoint within the context.
+- `AccountId32 = 1 { network: NetworkId, id: [u8; 32] }`: A 32-byte identifier (`id`) for an account of a specific `network` that is respected as a sovereign endpoint within the context.
 Generally used when the context is a Substrate-based chain.

 - `AccountIndex64 = 2 { network: NetworkId, index: Compact<u64> }`: An 8-byte `index` for an account of a specific `network` that is respected as a sovereign endpoint within the context.
 May be used when the context is a Frame-based chain and includes e.g. an indices pallet.
 The `network` id may be used to restrict or qualify the meaning of the index and may not refer specifically to a *blockchain* network.
 An example might be a smart contract chain which uses different `network` values to distinguish between account indices and smart contracts indices.